 The 45Q tax credit is an incentive tax credit introduced in the US by The Internal Revenue Service (IRS) in October 2008.
 It provides a certain amount of monetary credit for carbon oxide that is geologically stored permanently, stored through enhanced oil recovery, or via other utilization.
 It is named after the relevant section in the US tax code – 45Q.
 The tax credit is applicable to carbon dioxide (CO2), carbon monoxide, and carbon suboxide emissions.

 45Q is considered the most progressive CCS-specific incentive as it provides a stable and predictable cash flow for CCS projects.
-The tax credit has been in effect since 2008.
-It was updated in 2018 to provide better opportunities for large and small businesses to reduce their emissions and expenses.
+The tax credit was expanded and extended in 2018 in the Bipartisan Budget Act to provide better opportunities for large and small businesses to reduce their emissions and expenses.

 - the credit amount in general

 - characteristics of a qualified facility